arp242/gopher.vim/README.markdown

 Development
 -----------

-- It's probably good idea to open an issue first; I really don't like rejecting PRs but I like accruing "bloat" even less.
+- It's probably good idea to **open an issue first** for features or additions;
+  I really don't like rejecting PRs but I like accruing "bloat" even less.

 - Please use [.editorconfig](.editorconfig) style settings;
   [vim-editorconfig](https://github.com/sgur/vim-editorconfig) is a good plugin